Photos by Paul Baker, Stadium Journey

 Greater Heights

 The Silvio O. Conte Forum is the on-campus home of the Boston College men’s and women’s basketball and hockey teams.
-The facility was named for Boston College alumnus and the United States congressmen Silvio O. Conte.
-Built perpendicular to Alumni Stadium, Conte Forum is located on the site of the previous home of the Eagles hockey teams, McHugh Forum.
+The facility was named for Boston College alumnus and United States congressmen Silvio O. Conte.
+Built perpendicular to Alumni Stadium, Conte Forum is located on the former site of McHugh Forum, the former home of the Eagles hockey team.

-The Boston College Eagles have been a member of the ACC since 2005, having previously played as a founding member of the Big East Conference.
-Varsity basketball has been played at BC since 1904.
+Basketball has been played at BC since 1904.
 Over their history, the Eagles have qualified for the NCAA tournament 18 times, most recently in 2009.
 Boston College has advanced as far as the Elite Eight three times in their history (1967, 1982 and 1994).
-23 former Eagles have played in the NBA.
+25 former Eagles have played in the NBA.
+Boston College’s women’s teams have appeared in 7 NCAA tournaments (every year from 1999-2006).
+Five Eagle alumni have played in the WNBA.

 Food & Beverage 3